Mete Gazoz

 Mete Gazoz (born 8 June 1999 in Istanbul) is a Turkish recurve archer.
-He won the gold medal in the men's individual event at the 2020 Summer Olympics held in Tokyo, Japan.
+He won the gold medal in the men's individual event at the 2020 Summer Olympics held in Tokyo, Japan, and a bronze medal in the men's team event at the 2024 Summer Olympics.
 He also represented Turkey at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
-In the 2023 World Archery Championships held in Berlin, Mete Gazoz emerged victorious, claiming the prestigious Individual title.
-In an intense final, he triumphed over the skilled Canadian archer Eric Peters, securing his place as the first Turkish archer to achieve the esteemed recurve gold medal in a World Championship.
+In the 2023 World Archery Championships held in Berlin, Gazoz won the men's individual recurve title, defeating Canadian archer Eric Peters and becoming the first Turkish archer to win a recurve gold medal at the World Championships.